 - From the list, tick Do not cache thumbnails

 - Click OK

-When DisCleaner finishes scanning for files according to your search criteria, you are presented with a list of objects from which you can select or unselect which you want to delete or to keep.
-By default, all the objects in the list are selected and ready to be deleted.
+When the scan according to your criteria finishes, you are presented with a list of found objects.
+You can check or uncheck which one you want to clean or to keep.
+By default, all the objects in the list are checked and ready to be cleaned (deleted).